Courses and training at the Science Communication Unit (SCU)

 The Science Communication Unit (SCU) produces helpful resources for researchers producing public engagement.

-The resources draw on the expertise of Dr Laura Fogg Rogers, Dr Corra Boushel and Sophie Laggan who work with researchers in the Faculty of Environment and Technology, and Dr Laura Hobbs who works with researchers in the Faculty of Health and Applied Sciences, and their experience of doing events for projects.
+The resources draw on the expertise of Dr Laura Fogg Rogers, Dr Corra Boushel and Sophie Laggan who work with researchers in the College of Arts, Technology and Environment, and Dr Laura Hobbs who works with researchers in the College of Health, Science and Society, and their experience of doing events for projects.

 - Engagement through Minecraft: A guide for practitioners (PDF) - a guide for engagement practitioners on the available editions of Minecraft has been developed through Science Hunters.
 This guide was produced in 2021 as part of the Building to Break Barriers project, supported by the Royal Academy of Engineering under the Ingenious Awards scheme (please note that the information contained within this document is subject to change and should be confirmed by users, and does not constitute recommendations).